 Are you coming home from the hospital with your newborn?
-Or are you travelling with a child aged 2 or a little older?
-Your child must be seated in the appropriate child safety seat.
+Or are you travelling with a young child?
+Your child must be secured in the appropriate child safety seat.
 It's the law.

 If you are transporting children in your car, you must ensure their safety by complying with the Highway Safety Code.

 As of April 2019, the Highway Safety Code requires that children be secured in a child safety seat that is appropriate for their weight and height until they are 145 cm tall or 9 years old.

 We also recommend that all children aged 12 or younger be seated in the back seat of the vehicle.